 Legends tell that they might start beating one of their own tribesmen and he would weep like a child.
 The traveler would think that there is a lost child in the jungle and would look for it.
 Finally, the traveler gets lost and hears kakamoras sitting high in the trees and mocking him.
 There might be a much worse ending – kakamoras may attack and stab with their sharp nails and eat their victim.
 There are also stories about unsuccessful attempts of kakamoras to steal children from villages.

 But if a lonely traveler feels that kakamoras are bothering him, it is enough to wave a white cloth.
 Then all these creatures are terrified and run away.

 Kakamoras supposedly live in remote limestone caves in the interior of Makira.
 More stories are from the western part of the island – Arosi land.
 They eat nuts, fruits and are especially fond of possums.

-There is a popular traditional dance – play in Solomon Islands, imitating a legendary dance of kakamoras.
-Supposed kakamoras are dancing in accompaniment of dull notes of conch shell.
+There is a popular traditional dance – play in the Solomon Islands, imitating a legendary dance of kakamoras.
+Supposed kakamoras are dancing in the accompaniment of dull notes of a conch shell.
 Suddenly canoe people arrive across the waters and small people of trees are running in panic.

-There are though heard legendary stories about some kakamoras captured by especially skilled hunters.
-Those who manage to capture them, might get magical powers from kakamoras.
+There are though heard legendary stories about some kakamoras captured by the most skilled hunters.
+Those who manage to capture them might get magical powers from kakamoras.

 Aborigines of Makira?

 Thus it is possible that legends about kakamora refer to a tribe of such small people, living here before the coming of current Melanesians.
-As the time passed, they turned into mythical beings in the tales of Bauro, Arosi and other local people.
+As time passed, they turned into mythical beings in the tales of Bauro, Arosi, and other local people.